 There are multiple perks to palm oil, explaining why it is so common.

-The oil is also very versatile as it can be used as a solid or liquid, can withstand high temperatures, and is a natural preservative.
+- The oil is also very versatile.
+It can be used as a solid or liquid, can withstand high temperatures, and is a natural preservative.
 This is why it can be used in such a wide variety of products.

 Palm Oil Negatives